 A similar situation unfolds with data centers.
-These digital factories are highly dependent on land, water, and energy resources, thus demanding a significant stake in local ecological footprints.
+These digital factories are highly dependent on land, water, and energy resources, thereby imposing a significant burden on local ecological footprints.
 Investors will assess their accessibility first and foremost, before taking the leap.
 Data centers are therefore bound by the vicissitudes of localization.
 They thus need to delve deeper into national contexts.
 The macro level is just the first threshold they need to cross.
 Investors desperately seek cities and towns where such resources can be secured for the foreseeable future.
 Economic incentives, such as tax breaks, subsidies, and/or special deals with local water and energy suppliers, are also part of the investment decision process.
 More often than not, local governments play a critical role here.
 In any case, the data center business literature refers to such places as “markets.”
 Let us then take a close look at these exciting places.

 The rumor is indeed accurate.
-Virginia is the U.S. data center champion by a wide margin, with almost 16% of the total, leaving Texas and others in the dust.
+Virginia is the U.S. data center champion by a wide margin, with almost 16 percent of the total, leaving Texas and others in the dust.
 In fact, there are approximately 7 data centers for every 10,000 Virginians.
 The majority are located in the state’s northeast, not far from Washington, D.C.
 If Virginia were to become a country, it could claim the top spot globally, easily surpassing the UK (490), Germany (484), and China (379)—the countries that follow the U.S. with binoculars in the data center race.

 The chart below depicts the world’s top 30 data center cities.
 Here, we encounter a few surprises.